Liam-Deacon/phaseshifts/CONTRIBUTING.md

 - Follow the code style guidelines:
   - PEP8 with a max line length of 120 characters.
   - Use absolute imports and group stdlib, third-party, and local imports.
-  - Use type hints for public APIs where possible.
+  - Add type hints for public APIs where possible.
-  - Use NumPy or Google style docstrings for functions/classes.
+  - Write NumPy-style or Google-style docstrings for functions/classes.
   - For JavaScript in `wasm/src/**`, add JSDoc for exported/public functions.
   - For Fortran, preserve scientific comments; use `.f` for fixed-format and `.f90` for free-format.